juanpc2018/Batman-Arkham-Asylum-Game-of-the-Year-Edition-GOTY-Linux/README.md

 3440x1440x50fps  </br>
 incl.
 [PhysX](https://en.wikipedia.org/wiki/Category:Video_games_using_PhysX) </br>
 but...
 Dual GPU PhysX does Not work, only 1x GPU. </br>
-Hardware Accelerated PhysX: NORMAL setting, Not High. </br>
+Hardware Accelerated PhysX: NORMAL setting, does Not show flags on the ceiling. </br>
+HIGH setting shows all. </but>

 [X] VSync in the game. </br>
 [X] Vsync in NVIDIA X Settings. *Optional, Not Required. </br>